serradura/u-case/README.md

 result = SquareAllNumbers.call(numbers: %w[1 1 b 2 3 4])

 result.failure?                                # true
-result.use_case.is_a?(Steps::ConvertToNumbers) # true
+result.use_case.is_a?(Steps::ConvertTextToNumbers) # true

 result.on_failure do |_message, use_case|
-  puts "#{use_case.class.name} was the use case responsible for the failure" # Steps::ConvertToNumbers was the use case responsible for the failure end
+  puts "#{use_case.class.name} was the use case responsible for the failure" # Steps::ConvertTextToNumbers was the use case responsible for the failure end
 ```